WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

    as a new digest available to Beth.
 5. Beth provides the new digest to the club owner, who can then verify that the result was signed by the right authority.

+Of course, the actual user experience of this is simple: Beth could scan a QR code provided by the club owner, and approve the verification request through an app on her phone.
+The result is then a different QR code the club owner can scan to verify.
+All of the above technical back and forth happens in the background.

 Note that at the end of this process, each of the third parties involved know very little about Beth: